Elizabeth Park, Hartford

 The site was previously owned by financier Charles M. Pond of the New York, New Haven & Hartford Railroad and Hartford National Bank, and a treasurer of Connecticut (1870–71).
 In 1894 he bequeathed his estate to the City of Hartford with the stipulation that it be named for his deceased wife, Elizabeth.
-The city took possession in 1897 and engaged the famed Olmsted and Son for landscaping.
+The city took possession in 1897 and engaged the famed Frederick Law Olmsted for initial design and landscaping.
+In March 1896, the Hartford Board of Park Commissioners hired Swiss landscape architect, Theodore Wirth, as the first professional superintendent of parks for the City of Hartford.